antonypro/AudioStreaming/README.md

 Both methods require Qt 5.x.x and Qt Creator.

-If you're not intended to compress the audio and just play with raw/uncompressed audio, ignore these steps and go the second mode of usage.
+If you're not intended to compress the audio and just play with raw/uncompressed audio, ignore these steps and go to the second mode of usage.

 ### First mode: